Exposing the Biggest Sports Scandals in History

 Now for another controversy involving baseball, and one of the most infamous athlete scandals of all time.
 It centers around Cincinnati legend Pete Rose, who is undoubtedly one of the best MLB players ever and subsequently managed the Reds.
 However, he endured recurring accusations of betting on baseball games during his career, which accelerated during his time as manager in the mid-to-late 1980s.

-Things came to a head on August 24th, 1989, when Rose voluntary accepted a permanent place on baseball’s ineligible list.
+Things came to a head on August 24th, 1989, when Rose voluntarily accepted a permanent place on baseball’s ineligible list.
 This required him to accept that there was a factual reason for the ban being imposed, while the MLB agreed to raise no formal finding about the numerous gambling allegations against him (or the amounts wagered).
-Rose is also banned from the MLB’s Hall of Fame ballot.
+The ban also kept him off the MLB’s Hall of Fame ballot.

 Rose denied the allegations for years, particularly those suggesting that he bet directly against the Reds while managing them.
-However, John M. Dowd (a lawyer who was hired to investigate the changes against Rose), conceded in a 2002 interview that he believed the latter claim to be true.
-However, this could not be proven conclusively.
+However, John M. Dowd (a lawyer who was hired to investigate the charges against Rose) said in a 2002 interview that he believed the latter claim to be probably true.
+Even so, this could not be proven conclusively, and Rose himself eventually admitted in his 2004 memoir that he had bet on baseball and on the Reds, but maintained that he never wagered against his own team.

 The Last Word

-Other notorious sports scandals include the 21-month imprisonment of NFL star Michael Vick, who was shockingly found guilty of participating in a dog fighting ring that saw a huge number of animals abused.
-Spain’s 2020 Paralympic Basketball team were also found to have fielded 10 players who had no registered mental or physical disability and were completely ineligible to compete.
+Other notorious sports scandals include the 23-month prison sentence handed to NFL star Michael Vick in December 2007, after he was found guilty of bankrolling a dog fighting ring that saw a large number of animals abused.
+Spain’s intellectual disability basketball team at the 2000 Sydney Paralympics were also found to have fielded a squad in which 10 of the 12 players had no qualifying disability and were completely ineligible to compete, leading to their gold medal being stripped and reallocated to Russia.

-Then there’s Lance Armstrong, whose seven successive Tour de France wins were scrubbed from the record books after the American was found guilty of using PEDs over the course of his career.
-This helped the authorities to uncover a much broader doping scandal in the sport, while Armstrong himself remains banned for life from competing in all sanctioned bicycling events.
+Then there’s Lance Armstrong, whose seven successive Tour de France wins were scrubbed from the record books in 2012 after the American was found to have used PEDs over the course of his career.
+The US Anti-Doping Agency described it as one of the most sophisticated doping programs in the history of cycling, while Armstrong himself remains banned for life from all sanctioned events.

 While many of these scandals were shocking and sent shockwaves throughout their respective sports, they shouldn’t detract from the tremendous sportsmanship, effort and integrity that underpins most disciplines and leagues.
 They should, however, remind us that athletes are still human and capable of making seismic mistakes during their careers.